If y'all don't know, I like to do the Oprah thing: I. Love. Bread.

 Any type of bread, but I especially love a quick bread recipe around fall and the holidays since they're easy to give out as gifts!
 We find ourselves lucky to live on the outskirts of a small town, and they are very holiday-forward.

-After a few tips from a sweet lady over apple cider, I have a seriously great recipe for an easy and delicious apple fritter loaf.
+After a few tips from a sweet lady over apple cider, I have a seriously great recipe for a delicious and easy apple fritter bread recipe with a gorgeous sweet glaze that everyone will be asking for!

 Jump to: